GretaP/Initial-Pre-Work/README.md

 ## What is the server-side code’s main function?

-The server controls what information, including HTML/CSS/JS files, is sent to the client.
-It will also run database calls if required, and serve up any information it is designed to create.
+The server controls what information, including HTML/CSS/JS files/user specific data/state information/data from databases etc, is sent to the client.

 Although less common, some websites employ server-side scripting which serves up layout as well as information.